Lê Văn Kim: Junta

-Kim was one of the leading figures in Minh's junta, and as the chief of general staff.
+Kim was one of the leading figures in Minh's junta, and was the chief of general staff.

 During the latter part of Diệm's rule, a centerpiece of the rural pacification campaign was the large-scale construction of strategic hamlets, fortified camps that were designed to lock out insurgents.
-However this failed as many were able to infiltrate the settlements, as political affiliation could not be distinguished.
+This failed, however, as many were able to infiltrate the settlements and political affiliation could not be distinguished.
 It also angered the peasants, who were forced to abandon their ancestral lands and homes, and build new dwellings in the new villages.
-Many of these hamlets were subsequently overrun in communist attacks.
+Many of these hamlets were subsequently overrun by communist attacks.
 Kim oversaw the future of the program for Minh and they decided to liberalize the system to try to win over the peasants.
 They forecast that they could reduce the insurgency's support by 30% alone through these less restrictive arrangements, citing more cooperative attitudes in Mekong Delta regions heavily populated with Hòa Hảo and Cao Đài.
 However this upset and aroused suspicions among the Americans.